simonmichael/hledger/doc/SPEC-lots.md

 and add a "ptype" tag to record their type:

 - Lot postings with a positive amount get ptype "acquire" or (if matched) "transfer-to".
+  On lotful commodities/accounts, even bare positive postings (no `{}` or `@`) are classified as acquire; their cost basis is inferred from the transacted cost at lot calculation time.
 - Lot postings with a negative amount get ptype "dispose" or (if matched) "transfer-from".

 (journalClassifyLotPostings)